querenker/PX-ECS/ECS-Presentation.package/ECSComponentWidget.class/README.md

 I am a visual representation of a component.
+All instance variables of the components can be edited through me.